by Texas Homesteader

 It was with high hopes in late winter that I planted my indoor greenhouse with my heirloom seeds.
-Those seeds sprouted into tiny seedlings and I anxiously planted them in my garden immediately after Easter (as is recommended in our planting zone 7B here in NE Texas.
-But the strange spring weather battled with my tender seedlings.
+Those seeds sprouted into tiny seedlings and I anxiously planted them in my garden immediately after Easter (as is recommended in our planting zone 8 here in NE Texas.)

 Although spring is typically a wet and rainy season for us, this spring has really done a trick on my garden.

 Too Much Rain!

-Rain systems are swinging through every few days and they hang around for several days.
-Then days where there was no rain we would be dealing with heavy cloud cover, which would prevent any of that moisture from evaporating.
+Rain systems were swinging through every few days.
+Then they hung around for several days.
+And on days where there was no rain we would be dealing with heavy cloud cover, which would prevent any of that moisture from evaporating.

 The seedlings suffered but the grass and weeds were going crazy in the garden.
-After several weeks with no sign of life and with a sigh I had to admit to myself that my garden was gone.
+After several weeks with no remaining sign of life and with a sigh I had to admit to myself that my garden was gone.

 Then I pulled my garden planting plan that I rely on every year to layout my garden and planted new seeds in the beds.

-The only problem is with the rainy weather we’ve had I’ve not been able to get out there and tie the vines to the fence to make it grow in the manner I want, but I don’t think it’s too late to tackle it as soon as it dries up a bit.
+The only problem is that I’ve not yet been able to get out there and tie the vines to the fence to make it grow neatly in the manner I want.
+But I don’t think it’s too late to tackle it.
 (I hope…)

 Garlic & Onions